michaeljones145236/rbtoar/README.md

 ### Arguments
   - `M`, `D` and `K` are the mass, damping and stiffness matrices respectively from the QEP $(\lambda^2M+\lambda D+K)x=0$.
 These should typically be given in `SparseMatrixCSC` format, although any `AbstractMatrix` type is allowed.
 Strictly speaking, these are the only three required arguments, although typically you would want to specify at least `req` and `tol`.
   - `req` is the number of eigenpairs required (default: 100).
-This should be set smaller than `kℓ_max` in practically all circumstances (perhaps *much* smaller) or else the algorithm may stagnate, that is, it may get stuck in a loop of expanding the subspace and restarting without ever reaching `req` eigenpairs.
+This should be set smaller than `kℓ_max` in practically all circumstances (perhaps *much* smaller for a difficult QEP or narrow DoI) or else the algorithm may stagnate, that is, it may get stuck in a loop of expanding the subspace and restarting without ever reaching `req` eigenpairs.
   - `tol` is the tolerance for the backward error residual in computed eigenpairs.
 By default, it is $10^{-10}$.
 It is not reccommended to set this smaller than $10^{-13}$.
 Some QEPs permit finding more accurate eigenpairs than others; if you are not finding any "good" eigenpairs with the default `tol`, it may be that you have a difficult QEP and need to set `tol` lower.
 Backward error residuals of a computed eigenpair $(\tilde{\lambda},\tilde{x})$ are defined as

 $$\rho=\frac{\Vert(\tilde{\lambda}^2M+\tilde{\lambda}D+K)\tilde{x}\Vert_2}{|\tilde{\lambda}|^2\Vert M\Vert_1+|\tilde{\lambda}|\Vert D\Vert_1+\Vert K\Vert_1}.$$